HorizonConnected/Horizon-Connect/PRIVACY.md

 Data storage
 Proxy keys, subscriptions and settings are stored on the device until the user deletes them or removes the app

-Firebase diagnostic data is stored according to Google Firebase rules
+Local diagnostic data is stored on the device until the user clears app data or deletes the app

 Security
 We use standard Android mechanisms and protected connections where needed for the app to work